 The programmatic activities of the PCC began after its second assembly, in 1971, in five areas: Christian education; Christian communication; family life; faith and action; church and society.
 The PCC has promoted the role and status of women and has devoted much attention to economic development rooted in the realities of village life.
 It has taken a lead in dealing with political problems in the region, and has spoken out against nuclear testing.
 In the 1980s, a drastic reduction of programmes and restructuring of the organization became necessary, because of the increasing dependence on external funding and other problems.

 The themes of the early assemblies reveal the will of the Pacific churches to discern and understand their common calling as instruments of God's mission.
 The answer lies in the affirmation of hope, of Fenua (the land, a fundamental notion in the Pacific cultures), of peace and of the power to liberate.

 Among the current programmes of the PCC, a high priority is given to capacity building, i.e. the formation of the persons who are, or will be, in charge of the work of the churches and the councils of churches.
 This includes management skills as well as vision, and the ability to give leadership.
 Another high priority area is the empowerment of young people to assume responsibilities in the church and the society.
-The PCC has listed three more programme concerns as having medium term priority: partnership in mission, the prophetice voice and role of the churches, and women and development.
-Promoting ecumenical co-operation is a long term goal of the organisation.
+The PCC has listed three more programme concerns as having medium term priority: partnership in mission, the prophetic voice and role of the churches, and women and development.
+Promoting ecumenical co-operation is a long term goal of the organization.
 The last assembly commissioned a group to do a feasibility study of the proposal to bring together the PCC, the Pacific Theological College and the South Pacific Association of Theological Schools into one Pacific Ecumenical Council.

 The PCC has 27 member churches and nine member councils of churches in 17 island states and territories.
 The offices are in Suva, Fiji.